quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #long-packet-types title="Long Header Packet Types"}

 The header form, long packet type, connection ID, packet number and version fields of a long header packet are version independent.
-The payload is specific to a version.
+The rest of the packet is specific to a version.
 See {{version-specific}} for details on how packets from different versions of QUIC are interpreted.

 The packet layout is the same for all long-header packet types, but the semantics of the fields are specific to each packet type.
 Type-specific